kali20987/Khadijah-Portfolio/README.md

-# Khadijah Ali's Portfolio page.
+# Khadijah's Portfolio page.

-this is a page showcasing the work and experience of Khadijah Ali.
+this is a page showcasing the work and experience of Khadijah.